mitranim/simple-pjax/readme.md

 ## Configuration

-`simple-pjax` works without configuration, but also exposes a configuration object with some options.
-In the presense of a CommonJS system, the config object is exported.
-Otherwise it's assigned as `window.simplePjaxConfig`.
+`simple-pjax` works with zero configuration, but it also exposes a mutable configuration object.
+In the presense of a CommonJS-compliant module system, the config is exported; otherwise it's assigned to `window.simplePjaxConfig`.

 Example config.